Bambara people: Ton societies

 The Bamana have continued in many places their tradition of caste and age group inauguration societies, known as the Tons.
 While this is common to most Mandé societies, the Ton tradition is especially strong in Bamana history.
 Tons can be by sex (initiation rites for young men and women), age (the earlier young men's Soli ton living separately from the community and providing farm labor prior to taking wives), or vocation (the farming Chi Wara Ton or the hunters Donzo Ton).
-While these societies continue as ways of socialising and passing on traditions, their power and importance faded in the 20th century.
+While these societies continue as ways of socializing and passing on traditions, their power and importance faded in the 20th century.